Lady on a Train: Plot

 Arnold and Jonathan make romantic overtures to Nicki, but Saunders has her called backstage.
 He and Danny admit their involvement in the murder and threaten her, but Morgan breaks into the room and Nicki takes the slippers back.
 A series of backstage fights follows.
 Nicki escapes, returns to the stage and sings again.
 Morgan learns that one of the people she is sitting with—Arnold, Jonathan, and Wiggam—must be the murderer and manages to warn her.
-Meanwhile, Morgan's fiancee, thinking he is two-timing her with Nicki, dumps him.
+Meanwhile, Morgan's fiancée, thinking he is two-timing her with Nicki, dumps him.

 Danny shoots Saunders.
 Nicki and Morgan leave with the slippers, but are arrested in the morning, based on false information from Danny.
 Nicki tries to present the slippers, but Morgan's valet has them—and proudly reveals how clean they now are.

 Arnold, Jonathan, and Haskell all arrive at the jail to pay Nicki's bail.
 Arnold says the Warings would like to meet her and drives her to their company's offices, but nobody is there.
 They talk about the case and he admits that he had motive, but so did Jonathan, Wiggam, and especially Saunders.
 Frightened, Nicki manages to get away from him.

 Finding Jonathan in the building, she tells him that Arnold is the murderer.
 They hide in a room, which she realizes is the scene of the crime she saw from the train.
 Jonathan is the murderer.
 He confesses, bragging: next he will kill her, frame Arnold, and kill Arnold, supposedly while defending Nicki.

 Arnold slips into the room and grabs Jonathan's gun, but then Morgan arrives and mistakes the situation, and Jonathan gets it back.
 As Morgan tries unconvincingly to tell Jonathan that the police will be coming, they do.

 In the final scene, Nicki and Wayne Morgan are newlyweds on a train.
 She is enjoying his newest book so much she tells the porter not to make up their beds until she finishes reading, and Morgan promptly tells her how it ends.